aergus/sHoTT/src/hott/01-paths.rzk.md

       ( p)
 ```

-The following is for a specific use.
+The following are needed for specific use cases.

 ```rzk
 #def concat-ap-rev-ap-id